1943 Oklahoma A&M Cowboys football team

 The 1943 Oklahoma A&M Cowboys football team represented Oklahoma A&M College in the 1941 college football season.
 This was the 43rd year of football at A&M and the fifth under Jim Lookabaugh.
 The Cowboys played their home games at Lewis Field in Stillwater, Oklahoma.
 They finished the season 3–4, and 0–1 in the Missouri Valley Conference.

+In the final Litkenhous Ratings, Oklahoma A&M ranked 117th among the nation's college and service teams with a rating of 60.9.